MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

   * **`hv_kvp_daemon`** – This daemon allows setting and querying intrinsic and extrinsic key value pairs.
   * **`hv_fcopy_daemon`** – This daemon implements a file copying service between the host and guest.

-> **Note:** if the integration services daemons are no available, find more disto specific information [here](https://technet.microsoft.com/en-us/library/dn531030.aspx).
+> **Note:** if the above integration services daemons are not available, they may not be supported on your system or they may not be installed.
+Find more disto specific information [here](https://technet.microsoft.com/en-us/library/dn531030.aspx).

 In this example, we'll stop and start the KVP daemon `hv_kvp_daemon`.